Günther Gereke

-Günther Gereke (6 October 1893 – 1 May 1970) was a German lawyer and politician whose political career spanned the Weimar Republic, Nazi Germany and postwar West Germany.
+Günther Gereke (6 October 1893 – 1 May 1970) was a German lawyer and politician whose political career spanned the Weimar Republic, Nazi Germany, postwar West Germany and East Germany.
 As the Reichskommissar for Employment Creation, he developed the public works employment plan enacted by the last Weimar cabinet.
 At first retained in the cabinet formed by Adolf Hitler, he was soon purged and jailed several times under the Nazi regime.
 Following the end of the Second World War, as a supporter of German unification and an opponent of alliance with the Western Bloc, he broke with German Chancellor Konrad Adenauer and defected to East Germany in 1952.

 Early life

 Gereke was born in Gruna, a section of Laußig, in the Prussian Province of Saxony.
 He attended Realgymnasium in Eilenburg and Berlin, obtaining his Abitur in 1912.
-He studied law, political science and economics at the University of Leipzig, the Ludwig Maximilian University of Munich, the University of Würzburg and Martin Luther University of Halle-Wittenberg.
+He studied law, political science and economics at Leipzig University, the Ludwig-Maximilians-Universität München, the University of Würzburg and Martin Luther University Halle-Wittenberg.
 At the outbreak of the First World War, he volunteered for military service with the Imperial German Army and was wounded several times.
 He passed the Referendar state examination in 1915.
 After receiving doctorates in both law and political science in 1916, he passed the Assessor state law examination in 1918.
 He then pursued an administrative legal career, as a government lawyer in Potsdam.